piggydoughnut/help-me-respond/README.md

 ## Localization

+Sometimes you need to support more than one language.

-You will need to add the following to your **config/default.json** file.
+1. You will need to add the following to your `config/default.json` file.
 This is a basic setup for the i18n-nodejs - https://github.com/eslam-mahmoud/i18n-nodejs

     {
     	"lang": "en",
     	"langFile": "../../config/locales.json"
     }

-*langFile* path is used in the library therefore, the path is relative to the *index.js* file from *help-me-respond* folder
+`lang` is the default fallback language of your application `langFile` path is used in the library therefore, the path is relative to the *index.js* file from *help-me-respond* folder

-* Create the specified above locales folder and locales file and add some messages there.
+2. Create the specified above locales folder and locales file and add some messages there.

 ```
 {